Empresa Peruana de Servicios Editoriales (Editora Perú)

 Ownership and governance

-Editora Perú was established through the Peruvian Enterprise of Publishing Services Act (Legislative Decree No. 181) adopted in 1981.
-According to this act, Editora Perú was established as a “private law state company.”
-As a state-owned company, it is also governed by Law No. 27170.
-According to this law, it has economic, administrative, and financial autonomy, although it is part of the government organization chart.
+Editora Perú was founded under the provisions of the Peruvian Enterprise of Publishing Services Act (Legislative Decree No. 181), passed in 1981.
+This decree defined the entity as a “private law state company.”
+As a government-owned enterprise, it also operates under the jurisdiction of Law No. 27170, which accords it a degree of economic, administrative, and financial independence—though it still remains within the framework of the national government structure.

-The company’s management is overseen by a board of government-appointed shareholders.
-Like all state-owned companies in Peru, Editora Perú is held accountable to the National Fund for Financing State Business Activity (FONAFE).
+The company’s governance is entrusted to a board of shareholders appointed by the government.
+Like all other state-run enterprises in Peru, Editora Perú is answerable to the National Fund for Financing State Business Activity (FONAFE).

 Source of funding and budget

-In 2022, Editora Perú operated with a total budget of PEN 71m (US$ 18.1m), as reported by the company.
-Although about PEN 70m is categorized as “sales of services,” indicating that the company generates its own revenues, most of its income comes from governmental institutions.
-They pay for the publication of laws, regulations, and various decrees.
-This means that the company mainly relies on the state budget.
+In 2022, Editora Perú managed its operations with a total budget of PEN 71m (US$ 18.1m), according to company records.
+While approximately PEN 70m falls under the “sales of services” category—suggesting the enterprise generates its own income—a substantial portion of this revenue stream originates from governmental institutions.
+These entities pay for the dissemination of laws, regulations, and various decrees, making the company heavily dependent on state coffers to stay afloat.

 Editorial independence

-According to the Editor Manager of Andina, he viewed the agency as a platform for sharing official content rather than as a space for independent and critical journalistic reporting.
-In October 2020, Andina aired a report in which one of its managers revealed that the agency had recently entered into an agreement with the judiciary to use Andina’s platform for disseminating information from the judiciary, including interviews with judges.
-The manager stated: “The idea is that the information produced here in the judiciary can be distributed both by the Andean Agency and in the official newspaper El Peruano.”
+The Editor Manager of Andina underscored the agency’s role as a distribution channel for official announcements rather than a platform for tough, investigative journalism.
+In October 2020, a managerial figure at Andina highlighted the agency’s agreement with the judiciary, wherein its platform would be used to disseminate official judicial content, going as far as including interviews with judges.
+The manager put it plainly: “The idea is that the information produced here in the judiciary can be distributed both by the Andean Agency and in the official newspaper El Peruano.”